kakduman/Acorn/.github/ISSUE_TEMPLATE/bug_report.md

 3. Scroll down to '....'
 4. See error

-**Screenshots**
-If applicable, add screenshots to help explain your problem.

 **Additional context**
 Add any other context about the problem here.
+Most players can ignore this section.